henryliu18/kubernetes-howto/just-yaml/apex19-ords-local-pv/README.md

-#README.md

-Deploy Oracle Apex 19.1 and ORDS webapp on Tomcat in 2 containers, database files are going to be stored on a local directory that is defined as a persistent volume in Kubernetes
+# Deploy Oracle Apex 19.1 and ORDS webapp on Tomcat in 2 containers, database files are stored on a local directory that is defined as a persistent volume in Kubernetes

 Apply sequences